4ntm4n/ms-two/README.md

 ## Project outline

+The idea of notes was to create a _desktop productivity app_ that let user work with digital sticky notes the same way they might be using physical stickies.
+This app works on mobile too, but it looks and works better on larger screens in my own personal opinion and was developed with a desktop in mind.

 ### **user stories:**

 > Typical users are interested in getting similar functionality as they get from physical stickyNotes, but in a digital format.